ka8540/SWEN732-team1/DesignDoc.md

 - **API Gateway**: Acts as the entry point for all client requests, routing them to the appropriate microservice and providing security measures like rate limiting.
 - **SQL Database**: Stores user data including credentials and profiles as well as product-related data such as price data and favorites for quick retrieval.

-The architecture supports both RESTful services and third-party API integration, ensuring that product information is current and accurate.
-The use of both SQL and NoSQL databases caters to the efficient management of structured and unstructured data respectively.

 ### Use Cases

 ![Use Case Diagram](images/Use_Case.png)